iacrowe/predesci_bayes/README.md

 The purpose of this project was to provide a Bayesian interpretation of the PREDESCI trial.
 This was supplemented with probabilistic simulations to understand the implications of changed hazard estimates.
 The following files are included to allow the analyses to be repeated in full.

+The intention is that the scripts are run in sequence, 00_... to 05_..., although all the outputs necessary from previous scripts are provided so later ones will run independently.

 ## 00_predesci_data

 This file allows analysis of data extracted from figure 2 and supporting text of the index publication.
 Two endpoints are considered: 'binary', cause specific decompensation / liver-related mortality; and 'outcome', decompensation / liver-related before death from another cause to allow competing risk estimates.
 In the estimated data, the outcomes are coded, 0 = censored, 1 = decompensation / liver-related death, 2 = transplant, and 3 = death before decompensation.